hfp/xconfigure/config/cp2k/README.md

 #cd $HOME/libxsmm && make GNU=1 -j $(nproc)
 ```

 It can be useful to build LIBXSMM also in a separate fashion (see last/commented line above).
-This can be useful for building a stand-alone reproducer in DBCSR's GPU backend as well as CP2K's DBM reproducer.
+This can be useful for building a standalone reproducer in DBCSR's GPU backend as well as CP2K's DBM reproducer.

-**5**) <a name="getting-the-source-code"></a>This last step builds CP2K and LIBXSMM inside of CP2K's source directory.
+**5**) <a name="getting-the-source-code"></a>This last step builds CP2K and LIBXSMM inside CP2K's source directory.
 A serial version `VERSION=ssmp` as opposed to `VERSION=psmp` is possible, however OpenMP remains a requirement of CP2K's code base.

 <a name="missing-git-submodules"></a>Downloading GitHub-generated assets from [https://github.com/cp2k/cp2k/releases](https://github.com/cp2k/cp2k/releases) like "*Source code (zip)*" or "*Source code (tar.gz)*" will miss submodules which are subsequently missed when building CP2K.